 Driving productively vs. driving for dollars

-Paying a cents-per-mile reimbursement, while simple and easy, always carries the risk of overpaying employees—especially at the government rate of $.58/mile.
+Paying a cents-per-mile reimbursement, while simple and easy, always carries the risk of overpaying employees – especially at the federal mileage rate of 56 cents per mile.
 Here are two reasons why:

 A generous cents-per-mile rate like the government rate incentivizes unproductive, unnecessary driving.
 Even worse, if employees self-report mileage, then they have an incentive to exaggerate their mileage.